Many, if not most, creative people are multitalented and explore a variety of interests in different forms of creative expression.

-Among the purposes of this site – Talent Development Resources – is celebrating multitalented creative people, and exploring how they realize their many talents.
+Among the purposes of the Talent Development Resources series of sites is celebrating multitalented creative people, and exploring how they realize those many talents.

 In his post “That’s DR. Winnie to you: A New Child Star Stereotype” (on his Psychology Today blog), creativity researcher James C. Kaufman, Ph.D. writes about a number of people well-known as child stars, now grown, who have explored talents outside of acting.